sapphire0602/TaskTracker/README.md

 The application stores tasks in a JSON file (`TaskFileList.json`) within the project directory, and used for persistence .

 ## Contributing
-Feel free to submit issues and pull requests to improve the Task Tracker.
+Please Feel free to submit issues and pull requests to improve the Task Tracker.